apache/jena-site/source/documentation/tdb/faqs.md

 -   [Why can't I delete a dataset (MS Windows/64 bit)?](#windows-dataset-delete)
 -   [What is the *Unable to check TDB lock owner, the lock file contents appear to be for a TDB2 database.
 Please try loading this location as a TDB2 database* error?](#tdb2-lock)
 -   [My question isn't answered here?](#not-answered)

+<a name="tdb1-tdb2></a>
+## TDB1 and TDB2

+TDB2 is a later generation of database for Jena.
+It is more robust and can handle large update transactions.

+These are different databases systems - the have different on-disk file formats and databases for one are not compatible with other database engine.

 <a name="transactions"></a>
 ## Does TDB support transactions?